icp4a/automation-decision-services-samples/samples/ExternalLibraryStart/README.md

 1. In your solution, be sure to be in the **Explore projects** tab.
 2. Click **Import** and choose **Import sample projects**.
-3. Select **GettingStarted** in the menu and wait for the project to be imported.
+3. Select **GettingStarted** in the menu, click on Import and wait for the project to be imported.
 4. Click **Getting Started** to open the project.
 It contains five decision models that correspond to the Getting started tutorial.
 You work on the final answer, which is named Daily advice.